b3ac0ns/the-art-of-pivoting/book/README.md

 While the presentation’s narrative was time-limited, the ambition of this book is broader.
 It preserves the pragmatic, analyst-oriented tone of the original session yet adds depth, case studies, workflows, and open-source tooling (such as MISP and the AIL Project) to support repeatable investigation.
 Above all, it remains an open, living document—rooted in the same community-driven ethos that brought the Berlin event together.

+### Acknowledgements

+This work would not have been possible without the continuous support and intellectual curiosity of [the entire CIRCL team](https://www.circl.lu/team/).
+Their openness to experimentation, constant questioning of assumptions, and encouragement to explore unconventional ideas have been instrumental in the discovery and validation of many of the data points described in this book.

+I would like to extend special thanks to **Aurélien Thirion** for his continuous dedication to identifying and exploring uncommon data points.
+His curiosity and persistence have repeatedly challenged conventional thinking and helped surface indicators that might otherwise have remained unnoticed.

+I am also grateful to the **[MISP project team](https://misp-project.org/)**, whose work consistently pushes us to better structure, model, and reason about intelligence.
+Their insistence on clarity, traceability, and interoperability has strongly influenced how correlation and pivoting are approached throughout this book.

+Finally, I would like to thank the broader Cyber Threat Intelligence community—especially those contributing to open-source projects—and the Intelligence Community at large for bringing forward complex, real-world problems that continue to inspire new analytical approaches.

 ## License

 *The Art of Pivoting: Techniques for Intelligence Analysts to Discover New Relationships* (c) Alexandre Dulaunoy